-We support promising small, grassroots educational organizations in Vietnam and Guatemala.
+We support promising small, grassroots educational organizations in Guatemala, Tanzania and Vietnam.
 By providing the chance to go to school, we introduce young people to an expanded world and the prospect of a brighter future.
 We focus on educational opportunities for girls, often the most overlooked people in rural villages and elsewhere.
 We make site visits to screen and select each organization, ensuring all are led by local community leaders who are experienced, honest and hard-working.

 In many impoverished parts of the world, education for girls is considered expendable since parents want girls to help with household tasks and care of younger siblings.
 But a girl armed with an education has more opportunity in life, with more choices and economic power.
 Educating girls levels the economic and gender playing fields, steps toward a more just society.